Codex

 Adding Multiple Widgets of the Same Kind

-To add multiple text widgets, RSS widgets, or any other widgets, just click the widget's Add link as many times as you need the widget.
+To add multiple text widgets, RSS widgets, or any other widgets, just drag and drop the widget from Available Widgets to your Sidebar as many times as you need.

 No Sidebars Defined